3ll3d00d/beqdesigner/docs/workflow/beq.md

 ![RP1 Take 2 Filters](../img/beq_rp1_shelf_2_filters.png)

-Now we've restored our 30Hz level while pulling up that
+Now we've restored our 30Hz level while still recovering that rolled off content.

 !!! tip
     Use [Presets](../ui/presets.md) to store a few different filters so you can quickly switch back and forth to see the difference.